UniversalDependencies/docs/_pi/template-index.md

 * While Pāli can traditionally be written with a variety of scripts, for UD we use [the IAST Romanization standard](https://en.wikipedia.org/wiki/International_Alphabet_of_Sanskrit_Transliteration).
 * If your corpus or text is in another script or alternate Romanization, you can use a tool like [aksharamukha](https://aksharamukha.com/python) to automatically convert it to IAST.
 * As different scripts use different, and sometimes no, punctuation, we further standardize our orthography by **removing all punctuation** from our texts.
 * IAST is case insensitive.
-Here, we use lowercase with the first letter each sentence capitalized by convention.
+Here, we use lowercase, with the first letter of each sentence capitalized by convention.

 ## Sentence Segmentation